NFYK18005U Complex Physics

 MSc Programme in Nanoscience

 MSc Programme in Physics with a minor subject

 The topics that will be covered are: Equilibrium physics with Phase transitions and Ising model, Monte Carlo simulations, critical phenomena, Scale free systems, Percolation, Self organization, Networks, Stochastic simulations, Agent based models, Econophysics.

 The aim is to learn how to rephrase a complex phenomenon into a mathematical equation or computer algorithm.

 At the conclusion of the course students should be able to develop computer programs that implement and analyse simple quantitative models of stochastic systems with many parts.

-Students will learn to appreciate that the joint dynamics of a many body system often is qualitatively different from the simple sum of its parts.
+Students will learn to appreciate that the joint dynamics of a many body system often is both quantitatively and qualitatively different from the simple sum of its parts.

 The student is expected to gain basic knowledge on contemporary research in complex systems.

 In particular the course emphasize the concept of universality and that the behaviour in many large dynamical systems share common features.